angular-ui/ui-scroll/README.md

 ### Dependencies

 To use the directive make sure the dist/ui-scroll.js is loaded in your page.
 You also have to include module name 'ui.scroll' on the list of your application module dependencies.
+The directive supports angular version 1.2 or later.
+Earlier versions of angular are no longer supported.

 The code in this file relies on a few DOM element methods of jQuery which are currently not implemented in jQlite, namely
 * before(elem)